Price is what you pay; value is what you get (Warren Buffett).

 Historical and future value calculations

 Since the price is not always reflecting the real value of a business, we observe situations where a stock can be overvalued, undervalued or fairly valued.
-To find undervalued high-quality investment opportunities is a popular strategy of many successful investors.
+To find undervalued high-quality investment opportunities is a popular strategy for many successful investors.
 For a good reason.
-Research indicates that valuation is a key factor towards achieving long-term investing success.
+Research indicates that valuation is a key factor in achieving long-term investing success.
 In other words, it makes great sense to acquire shares that are trading at a discount to its fundamental value.

 But how do we know whether a stock is trading at a discount?
 Well, there are several metrics and methods to measure the fair value of a business – P/E ratios, discounted cash flow, multiples of free cash flow, enterprise value to EBITDA, etc. Some are based on historical value calculations whereas others refer to future value calculations.
-The past performance of course is not always a guarantee for future success.
-Nevertheless we observe that businesses which have performed well in the past continue to do very well in the future.
+The past performance, of course, is not always a guarantee for future success.
+Nevertheless, we observe that businesses that have performed well in the past continue to do very well in the future.
 The methods which are focusing on future value calculations are often subjective and difficult do predict.
 The future is always uncertain.
 But this is exactly what matters to us as investors.
 We want our holdings to do well in the future and to grow earnings and cash flows for a long time to come.
 I believe it is senseless to argue that a certain method is superior.
-All of them can be skillfully utilized to find a good understanding about a companies’ fair value.
+All of them can be skillfully utilized to find a good understanding of a companies’ fair value.

 Four-step valuation approach